GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/routing/readme.txt

 The "Outlet_latlon.43200x21600" file is the input for "mk_runofftbl.F90" in the makebcs package, which further adjusts the outlet locations to be consistent with the ocean model resolution and domain ("mk_runofftbl.F90").

-If on NCCS/Discover, the package can be run using the script "run.sh".
+If on NCCS/Discover, the package can be run using the script "run_routing_raster.py".
+Users may source g5_modules before run to get the necessary env.
 If not on Discover, please contact yujin.zeng@nasa.gov.

 The function for each f90 code are briefly described as follows: